What is a Top Gun Winter AAU Team?

-Top Gun Winter teams are teams that will begin practicing the week of December 3, 2018 and finish the second weekend in March 2019.
-Each team will compete in four (4) one-day tournaments within a 1 – 1 ½ hour drive from the Howell/Brighton area.
-A team will consist of no more than 10 athletes to maximize individual and team growth, skill development and repetitions as well as practice and play time opportunities.
+Top Gun Winter AAU teams are teams the will begin practicing in December 2023 and finish in early March 2024.
+Each team will practice twice a week for two hours and compete in four (4) one-day tournaments within a 1-1 1/2 hour drive from the Howell/Brighton area.
+Each team will consist of no more than 12 athletes to maximize individual and team growth, skill development and repetitions as well as practice and play time opportunities.
 The number of teams per age group will be determined by interest at tryouts, facility capacity and coaching availability.
-Emphasis is on individual development, both athletically and personally, offensive and defensive team systems, and teamwork within a cooperative and competitive environment.
+Emphasis will be on individual skill development, offensive and defensive team system understanding and teamwork within a cooperative and competitive learning environment.

 How are the teams selected?

 With the exception of 12U age division, all Top Gun teams are created through the tryout process.
-No one can be placed on a team without proper evaluation.
-Athletes are placed based on skill performance at tryouts as well as position desired.
+No one will be considered without proper evaluation.
+Athletes are placed based on skill performance at tryouts as well as position played in comparison with others also trying out.
 The top five athletes at any given tryout may all be middle blockers, but they will not all be placed on the same team.
-Placement based on carpooling or friends will not be considered.
-Please do not even ask.
-Our goal is to find a team for every girl that wants to work hard, have fun, learn and improve their volleyball skills and knowledge, however, due to numbers, coaches and/or facilities, we are usually not able to accommodate everyone.
+Placement based on carpooling or friends WILL NOT be considered.
+Our goal is to find a team for every girl that wants to work hard, have fun, learn and improve their volleyball skills and knowledge, however, due to numbers, coaches and/or facilities, we are often unable to accommodate everyone.

 When and where are tryouts?